SARATH1994/repo-for-jenkins/SSH.CONNECTION.md

 ###############################################

-Log as root to Source server
+Log as root to client server

 edit the /etc/hosts file                                          ------> Adding custom Name to the IP in hosts file